CSCfi/csc-user-guide/docs/cloud/dbaas/postgres-permissions.md

 ## Changes between PostgreSQL 14 and 17

-Most of the changes to PostgreSQL between versions 14 and 17 won't be visible to the user.
-Many of them are focused on server side performance, logging, and more advanced and specific SQL features.
-However, PostgreSQL 15 brought a very specific change to default permissions, which affects how Pukki manages users and their access rights.
+PostgreSQL 15 brought a very specific change to default permissions, which affects how Pukki manages users and their access rights.

 ### Differences in how Pukki manages database access